L'Oréal: Investing in Timeless Beauty

 Debt

 Another important aspect to consider is debt.
-It is crucial to assess whether a business has a manageable level of debt that can be repaid within a period of three years, which is determined by dividing total long-term debt by earnings.
-Upon analyzing L'Oréal's financials, it is evident that the company has no debt, making this a non-issue for potential investors.
-Management has also emphasized its commitment to maintaining financial flexibility by prioritizing debt repayment to preserve room for acquisitions.
-When L'Oréal sold part of its stake in Sanofi, a portion of the proceeds was used to pay off debt, reinforcing this approach.
-Given this disciplined financial strategy, I do not expect debt to become a concern for L'Oréal in the future.
+It is crucial to assess whether a business has a manageable level of debt that can be repaid within a period of three years.
+This can be evaluated by dividing total long-term debt by earnings.
+When analyzing the financials of L'Oréal, it becomes clear that the company’s debt is very manageable.
+Based on this calculation, L’Oréal would be able to repay its debt in 1,34 years, which is well below the three-year threshold.
+For that reason, debt is not a concern for me.
+Management has also emphasized its commitment to maintaining financial flexibility.
+When L’Oréal sold part of its stake in Sanofi, a portion of the proceeds was used to repay debt, reinforcing this approach.
+Management has also stated that even after recent transactions such as the Galderma investment and the acquisition of Kering Beauty, leverage is expected to remain below 1x.
+This means the company still has plenty of financial flexibility to pursue additional opportunities if they arise.
+Given this disciplined financial strategy, I do not expect debt to become a concern for L’Oréal in the future.

 Risks